Resume

 2020

-Why: To help answer complex questions related to the fastly platform.
+Why: To help users solve complex problems and better understand the Fastly platform.

 2020